hestonhoffman/bolt/documentation/configuring_bolt.md

   host-key-check: false
 ```

-Setting configuration in a user configuration file:
+And this this SSH configuration in a user configuration file:

 ```yaml
 ssh: